-It is possible to book shuttles (either single or shared) from several operators at the airport; however, these must be booked two days in advance.
+It is possible to book shuttles and taxis (either single or shared) from several operators at the airport, however these must be booked two days in advance.

 The terminals are approximately two and a half miles (4km) apart, and are connected by a free shuttle service.

 Airport facilities include an airport hotel, banks and ATMs, currency exchange, baggage storage and delivery, coin lockers, porters, mobile phone and wifi router rentals, children's play areas and baby rooms, a post office, medical and dental facilities, meeting points, battery charging ports, a pet hotel, prayer room, police services, airport lounges, showers, relaxation areas, smoking rooms, conference facilities, tourist information desks, and a variety of shopping and dining options.

 Parking is free for the first 30 minutes, then charged at ¥100 per 15 minutes up to six hours, after which a flat fee of ¥2,500 is charged for the first 24 hours.
 From the second day, a daily rate of ¥1,500 applies.

 Free wifi is available via the "FreeWiFi@KIX" network.
-There are a number of paid internet terminals throughout the airport.
+There are also a number of paid internet terminals throughout the airport.